AndersPeh/Ecommerce_MobileApp/fake-store-server/README.md

 ## Debug Endpoints

 This server includes debug endpoints (`/users` and `/orders`) for educational purposes.
 These endpoints are not protected and should not be used in production or the `fake-store` client app.

-## Assignment Integration

-Students are expected to integrate their `fake-store` React Native app with this server to complete the assignment tasks.
-Ensure to configure the app to point to the correct server URL.

-## Submission Guidelines for Students

-Students should focus on the client-side development of the `fake-store` app, consuming the APIs provided by `fake-store-server`.
-The server is provided as-is for the assignment and does not require modifications.

 ## License